A. Specialist central provision

 • steps taken to ensure effective and appropriate referral of students to the Careers and Employability Service.

 D. Support for Schools from the Careers and Employability Service

-The University Quality Manual, in a section on Career Development, provides a framework for effective collaboration between Schools and the Careers and Employability Service.
-A Careers Adviser is designated for each School to act as the point of contact and communication with the Centre, and to plan and co-ordinate the Centre's activities within the School.
+The University Quality Manual, in a section on Career Development, provides a framework for effective collaboration between schools and the Careers and Employability Service.
+A Senior Careers Adviser is designated for each school to act as the point of contact and communication with the Centre, and to plan and co-ordinate the Centre's activities within the school with the Faculty Careers Consultant through the Employability Partnership Agreement.
 Schools are required to designate an academic careers contact to liaise with the designated Careers Adviser in planning and co-ordinating the Centre's activities within the School.

-The Centre also provides mini-reports for each School on the First Destinations of its graduates, and an input to staff development for academic staff, provided by the SEDU, on the issues surrounding the provision of CEIG in higher education.
+The Centre also provides mini-reports for each school on the First Destinations of its graduates, and an input to staff development for academic staff, provided by Professional Development, on the issues surrounding the provision of CEIG in higher education.